neuralnet-visualize/neuralnet-visualize/DESCRIPTION.md

 ## General Description

-A module which creates a neural network with the given architecture(only Dense layers)
+A module which creates a neural network image with the given architecture.
+It's a handy tool to see how your network is built as compared to a model summary.

 ## Installation